Yogini temples: Significance

 Hatley, following Vidya Dehejia, suggests that the yogini temples relate to the tantric yogini-chakra.
 This is a "mandala of mantra-goddesses surrounding Shiva/Bhairava, installation of which ... was central to the ritual of the esoteric Shaiva cult of yoginis."
-Chapter 9 of the Kaulajnana Nimaya, attributed to the 10th century sage Matsyendranath, describes a system of 8 chakras represented as eight-petalled lotus flowers, the total of 64 petals denoting the 64 yoginis.
+Chapter 9 of the Kaulajnana Nimaya, attributed to the 10th-century sage Matsyendranath, describes a system of 8 chakras represented as eight-petalled lotus flowers, the total of 64 petals denoting the 64 yoginis.

 Hatley comments that "tantric worship of 'circles' of yoginis (yoginichakras) appears to predate the temples by at least two centuries, and the remarkable congruity in Shaiva textual representations of yoginis and their depiction in sculpture suggest direct continuity" between the practices described in tantric texts and the yogini temples.

 Practices

 Hindu tantric practices were secret.
 However, texts from c.
-600 AD describe esoteric rituals, often linked to cremation grounds.
+600 CE describe esoteric rituals, often linked to cremation grounds.
 Female practitioners of Hindu tantrism, also called yoginis, were seen as embodying the superhuman yoginis.

 Activities included Prana Pratishtha, the ritual consecration of images, such as of yoginis.
 Present-day rituals of this type can last three days, with a team of priests, involving ritual purification, an eye-opening ceremony, worship (yogini puja), invocation of protectors, and the preparation of a yantra diagram containing a yogini mandala and an array of areca nuts for the 64 goddesses.
 The earliest yogini practices were kapalika mortuary rites.

 The Varanasimahatmya of the Bhairavapradurbhava describes ceremonies of worship involving singing and dancing in the yogini temple at Varanasi, summarised by Peter Bisschop:

 The Kashikhanda section of the Skandapurana, which narrates the myth of the arrival in disguise of the 64 yoginis in Varanasi, states that worship can be simple, since the yoginis only need daily gifts of fruit, incense, and light.
 It prescribes a major ritual for the autumn, with fire libations, recitation of the names of the yoginis, and ritual offerings, while all residents of Varanasi should visit the temple in springtime at the festival of Holi to respect the goddesses.